 How does National Trades Union Congress's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

 The National Trades Union Congress (NTUC) in Singapore currently does not have any reported carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As NTUC does not inherit emissions data from a parent organisation, it operates independently in terms of climate commitments.
-Without specific emissions data or reduction initiatives, the NTUC's climate strategy remains unclear.
-In the context of climate action, it is essential for organisations like NTUC to establish measurable targets and commitments to contribute effectively to national and global climate goals.
+As of now, NTUC has not inherited any emissions data from a parent organisation, nor are there any climate initiatives such as SBTi targets or commitments to renewable energy sources like RE100.
+This lack of data suggests that NTUC may still be in the early stages of developing a comprehensive climate strategy or reporting framework.
+In the context of climate commitments, it is essential for organisations like NTUC to establish measurable targets and initiatives to contribute to broader climate goals, particularly in light of increasing global emphasis on sustainability and carbon reduction.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.